 We now feel very settled back in the West Country where the B&B and cottage are very much Mark’s project, while Ann works full-time from her home office in a self-employed capacity (and also tends to deal with bookings).
 Mark spent 25 years working in farming but gave in to the deep inner urge to train as a butler in his 40s (some might call it a mid-life crisis!).
 He took his first job in his new career far away, where the buffalo roam, on a ranch in Wyoming.
 Here they called him the butler in cowboy boots.

 On returning to England in 2004, Mark experienced a complete change of scene and worked for Rolls-Royce, just outside Bristol, where he ran the company’s corporate venue/private hotel for 12 years.

 He is now thrilled to have the chance to look after our very own guests in our Somerset farmhouse where we feel privileged to live, and which we’re delighted to be able to share with our visitors.

-He is ably assisted by Sheila, who turns her hand to most things, particularly on changeover days, while Rob takes charge of the garden, with help from his sister, Carol.
+He is ably assisted by Sheila, who turns her hand to most things, particularly on changeover days, while Rob takes charge of the garden, with help from his sister, Carole.

 Mark and Ann’s daughter Freya spent her early childhood years in Wyoming, which etched on her an indelible impression, and probably ignited her love of horses.
-Although she’s currently taking her A levels at college in Taunton, she can often be found at home where she loves to meet our guests and introduce those with an interest, to the animals.
+Although she’s currently milking dairy cows in New Zealand, when she’s back home she loves to meet our guests and introduce those with an interest to the animals.